vizzzix/arc_treasury/docs/investor-call-prep.md

 > 3. USYC is backed by US Treasury reverse repo - the safest yield source
 > 4. User earns ~4% APY with one click
 >
-> On top of this, we've built a cross-chain bridge using Circle's CCTP protocol, and an AMM for USDC/EURC swaps.
+> On top of this, we've built a multi-chain bridge using Circle's CCTP protocol — supporting Sepolia, Arc, and Solana — plus an AMM for USDC/EURC swaps.
 All live on testnet today."

 ### Why Arc?
 > "Arc is Circle's own Layer 1 blockchain.
 Building here means: